jeremyosborne/dnpk/README.md

 ## TODO

-- [ ] Battle results conclusion methods (kill, promote winners, etc).
+- [ ] Make the basic scenes of the meat grinder idle adventure.
 - [ ] Add base costs + upkeep (1/2 cost per turn) for armies.
 - [ ] Find a JavaScript lib like numpy/scipy.
 - [ ] Keep stats on objects like `army` and `army-group` and `player`.